learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - Made the text on the profile form clearer when users can not change their grade/dob.
 - Added emailcodes to the subjects of all emails to class/section lists (i.e. "[prefix] [emailcode] Subject").
 The prefix can be changed in the admin pages (and will be omited from the subject if not set).
 - Changed the theme of the administration pages.
 Each section on the main page is now moveable, collapsible, and closable.
-- The student lottery can now support lottery groups of any size (specified by the "student_lottery_group_max" tag).
-If the tag is set to 1, options to join groups will not be shown to students.
 - Added credit card transaction IDs to the Credit Card Viewpay Module.
 - Added global tags to change the options for the shirt size (one tag each for teachers, students, and volunteers), shirt style (universal tag), and food preference (only applicable to students) profile form fields.
 - Added a big board to the phase zero management page to track student lottery registration over time.